Disability Lawyers in Toronto Serving Ontario and Canada

 Your employer’s reasons for dismissing you

 With some narrow exceptions, your employer’s reasons will not impact the amount you are entitled to.
-We will ask you questions about your wrongful dismissal claim to advise you whether your employer’s reasons are likely to be relevant (for more information, see the information sheet on “general damages”, if applicable).
+Our employment lawyers will ask you questions about your wrongful dismissal claim to advise you whether your employer’s reasons are likely to be relevant (for more information, see the information sheet on “general damages”, if applicable).

 Workplace conflicts, grievances, disagreements, or other unresolved issues from your employment

 In the interests of simplicity, courts prefer to leave all of these issues behind at the point of termination.
-There are some narrow exceptions to this rule, where your employer has acted maliciously towards you or breached your basic employment or human rights.
+There are some narrow exceptions to this rule, where your employer has acted maliciously towards you or breached your basic human or employment rights.

 Your job performance